-Generators are permanently installed at six pump stations, Leucadia, Batiquitos, Saxony, La Costa, Village Park #5, and Encinitas Estates.
-All generators have integral diesel fuel tanks except the generator at Encinitas Estates which uses Natural Gas supplied by SDG&E piping.
+Generators are permanently installed at two (2) pump stations (Leucadia & Batiquitos) and four (4) lift stations (Saxony, La Costa, Village Park #5, and Encinitas Estates).
+All generators have integral diesel fuel tanks except the generator at Encinitas Estates which uses natural gas supplied by SDG&E piping.
 The generators start automatically whenever the normal SDG&E electrical power is lost or below normal (loss of phase, voltage drop, etc).

 The generators are also started manually on a weekly basis to ensure their readiness in an emergency.
 All generators (including the trailer mounted generators) have log sheets.
 Entries are required by APCD permit whenever the generator is started and whenever the generator is fueled.
+In addition, make copies of the fuel receipts and state generator(s) location.